mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 ```

 `A` is a class, not a struct, so `i` is private, and we had to set `main` as a friend function.
 That makes `A` not an aggregate.
+It's just a normal class type.
 That means `a.i` will be uninitialized, right?

 ```
 g++ -std=c++11 -pedantic-errors -Wuninitialized -O2 a.cpp